Start page

 This map is based on work by Dr. of Columbian University Michael Izady (the original is here) .

-Studies of ethnogenetic processes have shown that the expansion of the territories of settlements or resettlement of primary ethnic groups proceeds in order of priority in waves following their relative location in the former territories.
+Studies of ethnogenetic processes have shown that the expansion of the territories of settlements or resettlement of primary ethnic groups proceeds in order of priority following their relative location in the former territories.
 This important feature during the movement of the Indo-European tribes, according to Gornung, was noted by Franz Specht (GORNUNG B.V.
 1963: 53).
 A comparison of the above maps and the localization of the Iranian ancestral home (STETSYUK VALENTYN.
 1998: 76, Fig. 17) suggests that the migration of Iranians responds to this pattern only partially.
-While the place of residence of modern Ossetians corresponds well to the location of their ancestral home in one of the two northern Iranian areas, the eastern neighbors of the Ossetians, the Baloch, find themselves in the very south of the modern Iranian world.
-However, it is known that the Baluchi came to Pakistan, where most of them now dwell, from the southern coast of the Caspian Sea in relatively recent times (FROLOVA V.A.
+The tribes that inhabited the southernmost Iranian areas were the first to set out in search of new places of residence, which corresponds to the residence of their descendants at present.
+Also, the ethnolinguistic region of modern Ossetians corresponds well to the location of their ancestral homeland in one of the two northern areas.
+However, their eastern neighbors, the Baluchis, ended up in the very south of the modern Iranian world.
+This happened only because most of them migrated to Pakistan from the southern coast of the Caspian Sea in comparatively recent times.
+(FROLOVA V.A.
 1960: 68, ORANSKY I.M.
 1979: 89).
 Similar explanations should be found for other discrepancies if we assume different routes of movement of migrants.
 Currently, the Sogdians (ancestors of modern Yagnobis) dwell far from the Ossetians, their neighbors in their ancestral home, but Sogdians were still located in the very north of the Iranian space in Asia.
 This gives reason to assume that the Sogdians, like the Ossetians, were the last to leave their ancestral home, but unlike the Ossetians who remained in Europe, they continued their journey following the Persians, Afghans, and Pamiri peoples.
 At the same time, Sogdiana was located north of Afghanistan in the same way as their ancestral home concerning the ancestral home of the Afghans.

 The ancestors of the Kurds and Sogdians were neighbors in their ancestral homeland and, moving along the same path, their current places of settlement should have been located, if not next door, then not as far from one another as is the case now.
 If the Kurds were moving along with the Yaghnobis, then in their movement to present-day Kurdistan they would have to overtake several migrating Iranian groups, which seems incredible.
 Special studies have shown that the migration routes of the Kurds are very complex and this topic is discussed separately in sections "Cimmerians in Eastern European History" and "Cimbri – Cymry".